-On this little family-made website we would like to introduce us and our Bernese Mountain Dog Kennel here at Cape Breton Island, not more and not less.
+On this little family-made website we would like to introduce us and our Bernese Mountain Dog Kennel here at Cape Breton Island, Nova Scotia, Canada, not more and not less.

 We have to admit, we never really searched for the best blood lines for breeding purposes.
-We knew from the beginning: if you want to breed Bernese Mountain Dogs, the parents have to have Swiss, German or Scandinavian blood lines!
+We knew from the beginning: if you want to breed Bernese Mountain Dogs, the parents have to have Swiss, German, Scandinavian, but for sure European blood lines!
 And that's that!